br0kenpixel/sasm/README.md

 *Simple Assembly* is a simple high-level assembly-like interpreted scripting language.
 It's designed for educational purposes.

 ## Basics
-SASM uses "instrcutions" to perform operations.
+SASM uses "instructions" to perform operations.
 Each instruction is a single line of code.
 It does __not__ support functions or procedures.
 It also doesn't support any kind of modules or libraries.
 You cannot import any external code.

 SASM implements the following data types:
 - Numbers